YinHK-gameDev/unity-learn/art & graphics/meshes/Mesh asset/README.md

 > The **"UV Layout"** view displays the **UV map** of your mesh as a 2D image.
 Unity disables rotation in this view.
 To pan the camera, click and drag any of the left, right, or middle mouse buttons.

+Each view displays the following data about the mesh underneath the preview of the mesh:

+- The name of the mesh.
+- The number of vertices in the mesh.
+- The type and number of faces in the mesh.
+Most meshes use triangles to define faces.
+- The number of blend shapes in the mesh, if any.
+- The number of sub-meshes in the mesh, if there is more than one.
+- The names of all UV maps in the mesh.
+- For skinned meshes, the name of the skin weights property.

 ### ref